-Walk-in Counseling: Students with urgent concerns may see one of the professional staff in our private walk-in office.
-It is located in the LaFarge Residence Center (first floor, near the Fitness Center – M-F from 11:00 AM to 12:30 PM.
-Appointments are not needed for the Walk-in Center.
-In our main office (A504 Merion Gardens) an additional walk-in hour is available each weekday afternoon from 3pm to 4pm.
-All students, including part-time, can use our walk-in service.
+Drop-in Counseling: Students with urgent concerns may see one of the professional staff in our private drop-in center.
+It is located in the LaFarge Residence Center (first floor, near the Fitness Center) and it is open M-F from 11:00 AM to 12:30 PM.
+Appointments are not needed for the drop-in center.
+In our main office (A504 Merion Gardens) an additional drop-in hour is available each weekday afternoon from 3pm to 4pm.
+All students, including part-time, can use our drop-in service.

 In the event of an EMERGENCY after normal office hours, students should call 911 or PUBLIC SAFETY AND SECURITY at 610-660-1111.

 First-time appointments to CAPS will consist of a brief session with a CAPS psychologist for the purpose of assessing the nature of your concerns and discussing a plan for counseling.
 If CAPS can best serve your needs, you will be scheduled for a full session with a either a CAPS psychologist, our post doctoral fellow or a doctoral level trainee.
 Our doctoral level trainees and post-doctoral fellow have previous counseling experience and are superivsed by professional staff.
 For the small minority of students whose needs are best served by seeing a mental health professional in the community, CAPS will assist in making the referral.

 Full counseling appointments typically last 45 minutes.
 Due to scheduling demands, latecomers will not be able to be seen for the full 45 minutes.
 Those students running more than 15 minutes late are advised to call first to make sure that the appointment has not been given to another student.
 Depending on your and your psychologist’s availability, re-scheduling your appointment may be the best option.